 The Organic Revolution

 The organic revolution is another essential element of Nu Pop Culture.
 It's about how organic farming is becoming super popular and is providing solutions to people concerned about pesticides and chemicals in foods.
 In the past few decades, organic food sales have skyrocketed as people become more aware of healthier lifestyle choices.
-Check out 2017 organic food and farming news.

 Food is not the only group of products that are driving the organic boom of this century.
 Consumers are learning that there are many other uses for organic plant life than just healthy eating.
 Many people are turning to organic products for skin care, hair care, soaps, toothpaste, suntan lotion, beauty and more.
 Sustainable and recyclable products are of key concern in this unstoppable revolution.

 Educating yourself about organic products is a wise idea in this age since there is a growing body of evidence that cancer and many other diseases are directly linked to synthethic toxic enviroments.
-When you walk down the aisles of conventional supermarkets, most of what you see in 2015 is toxic trash.
+When you walk down the aisles of conventional supermarkets, most of what you see is packaged toxic trash.
 The FDA is historically very slow at banning harmful processed food products, but has made progress in recent years.

-Here are some key items that expert nutritionists have warned health conscious consumers to avoid along with better replacement choices:
+Here are some key items that expert nutritionists have warned health conscious consumers to avoid, along with better replacement choices:

 toothpaste with fluoride - replace with baking soda, hydrogen peroxide